Why Use a WordPress Child Theme? Benefits and Step-by-Step Guide

 Setting Up the Child Theme

-2. Create a style.css File: Inside the child theme folder, create a file named style.css.
+2. Create a style.css File: Inside your child theme folder, create a file named style.css.
 In this file, add the following code:

 /*